ratatatatat/MardownFileTest/IFTTT_tutorial.md

 ![IFTTT](http://marketingland.com/wp-content/ml-loads/2012/09/ifttt-logo.jpg)

 In this tutorial, we will show you how to do some very cool things using IFTTT, the Omega and the Onion Cloud.
-In particular, we will use the _DO_ App on Andriod by IFTTT to send the date and GPS information to be printed remotely on your Omega + OLED Screen.
+In particular, we will use the _DO_ App on Andriod by IFTTT to send the date and GPS information from your phone to be printed remotely on your Omega + OLED Screen.
 We will also give you a taste of the Onion Cloud and its capabilities.
 Let's get into it.

 [[_TOC_]]